IblisseAbstractArt/Meiso-potage-Html-flash-collection/[C80]/readme-yuki.txt

 ＜This Game＞

 "graveyard trippers"
 It’s summer.
 Speaking of summer, cemeteries.
-Speaking of cemeteries, Yoshiko is cute, yes, Yoshiko is.
+Speaking of cemeteries, Yoshika is cute, yes, Yoshika is.
-So, this is a game where Kogasa-chan runs away desperately from Houkou-chan.
+So, this is a game where Kogasa-chan runs away desperately from Yoshika-chan.
 Controls are the same as usual, with the arrow keys and the Z key.
 Please read the manual for details.

 I thought Yoshiko was a classic combination, but